enketo/enketo-express/tutorials/10-configure.md

 #### text field character limit
 Sets the maximum allowable text field characters with a default of 2000.
 This settings is meant to match any back-end database limits to avoid records that cannot be submitted because the server does no accept them.

+#### ip filtering
+Sets which IPs should be filtered out to prevent SSRF attacks.
+See more here: https://www.npmjs.com/package/request-filtering-agent
+* `allowPrivateIPAddress`: Default is `false`.
+Prevents or allows private IP addresses to make GET and HEAD requests.
+* `allowMetaIPAddress`: Default is `false`.
+Prevents or allows meta IP addresses to make GET and HEAD requests.
+* `allowIPAddressList`: Default is `[]`.
+The list of allowed IP addresses.
+These are preferred over `denyAddressList`.
+* `denyAddressList`: Default is `[]`.
+The list of denied IP addresses.